Suicide Prevention Fact Sheet

 Suicide is a leading cause of death among youth

-Britten School recognizes that suicide is a leading cause of death among youth and that an even greater amount of youth consider (17 percent of high school students) and attempt suicide (over 8 percent of high school students) (Centers for Disease Control and Prevention, 2015).
+Britten School recognizes that suicide is a leading cause of death among youth and that an even greater amount of youth considers (19 percent of high school students) and attempt suicide (over 9 percent of high school students) (Centers for Disease Control and Prevention, 2019).

 We have developed a policy that works to ensure the safety of students and involves faculty, students, parents and administration in the shared goal of student safety.
 We will utilize the Signs of Suicide® Prevention Program (SOS), an empirically based national suicide prevention program.